 A Short History of Knockadoon Camp

 In the early 1920’s, Fr.
 S. Glendon O.P., of the Irish Dominican Order, was appointed as the founder and first director of Knockadoon Camp, in the small Gaelteacht community of Knockadoon Head.
-In the initial years the Camp opened each summer for hundreds of young people, from around Ireland, under the supervision of the students studying in the Dominican House of Formation in Tallaght, Co.
-Dublin.
-It became an intricate part of the local community with the residents working on the camp and the local farmers and fishermen supplying the food.
-Fr.
-Glendon also began a number of ‘home-based’ businesses in the area.
+In the initial years the Camp opened each summer for hundreds of young people, from around Ireland, under the supervision of the Dominican’s.
+It became an intricate part of the local community with residents working on the camp and local farmers and fishermen supplying the food.

-From its first to the present day, literally thousands of young people, from around the country have spent time in Knockadoon, a place and spirit which they never forget, no matter what part of the world they now live in.
-If one were to try and use an example of the spirit of Knockadoon it would have to be the people who return year after year.
-All of the camp staff and youth leaders give up their time on a voluntary basis so that they can give to others what they themselves have gained from Knockadoon Camp.
-This could never have been achieved with the co-operation, generosity and patience of the people who live in the area.
-Without the help of our neighbours, and that of the many volunteers from around Ireland, the Dominicans could never have hoped to keep Knockadoon Camp open.
-Now nearly, eighty years after Fr.
-Glendon’s first year, the Camp continues in its attempts to provide a place for people to learn, to grow in their faith and human development, in the setting of a holiday.
-It has been and we hope always will be a place where people, irrespective of their background or age will find a welcome and a place of peace, security and happiness ~ if only for the short time they are there.
+From its first to the present day, thousands of young people, from around the country have spent time in Knockadoon, a place and spirit which they never forget, no matter what part of the world they now live in.
+If one were to try and use an example of the spirit of Knockadoon it would have to be the people who return year after year and give up their time on a voluntary basis so that they can give to others what they themselves have gained from Knockadoon Camp.
+This could never have been achieved without the co-operation, generosity and patience of the people who live in the area.
+Without the help of our neighbours and the many volunteers from around Ireland, the Dominicans could never have hoped to keep Knockadoon Camp open.
+Now one hundred years since its’ first year, the Camp continues to provide a place for people to learn and grow in their faith and human development, in the setting of a holiday.
+It has been and we hope always will be a place where people, irrespective of background will be welcome in a place of peace, security and happiness ~ if only for the short time they are there.
 Once you have experienced Knockadoon it remains with you wherever you go.